Domestic Violence Counseling Near Me/Online

 According to the National Coalition Against Domestic Violence (NCADV), about 10 million men and women experience domestic violence annually in the United States.
 Unfortunately, this type of abuse is not limited to adults, as one in every 15 children are also exposed to domestic violence.

-Impacts of domestic abuse
+Impacts of Domestic Abuse

 Woman suffering the mental effects of domestic abuse.